 Sweet or hot, crunchy and flavorful peppers are a real treat from the summer garden.
 They are also wonderful pickled, frozen, grilled, roasted or stuffed.

 Peppers like similar growing conditions as their tomato cousins.
 The difference is that they prefer lower fertility to perform well.
-Too much nitrogen will get you big fluffy leafy plants with very few fruit to show for all your time and labor.
+Too much nitrogen will get you big leafy plants with very few fruit to show for all your time and labor.
 Peppers like/need both sulfur and magnesium to be at their peak.
 Old timers would always put a single “Strike Anywhere” match head in the hole when transplanting their plants into the garden.
 We plant our peppers about 16-18″ apart in rows 36-40″ apart.
 It is a wives tale that the plants must be touching, although at this distance they will undoubtedly do so on their own.

 We stake our pepper plants to keep them upright in the garden.
 For too many years we watched our plants, heavy with fat juicy peppers, fall over during a high wind event or thunderstorm.
 An ounce of prevention as they say.
 They also grow very well in the smaller sized tomato cages.
 Luckily we have never been bothered much by insect predation on our pepper plants.
-Perhaps a few slugs, and the odd aphid or some thrips, but that’s about it.
+Perhaps a few slugs or snails, and the odd aphid or some thrips, but that’s about it.
 We have lost young plants to chucks and rabbits though.
 But that’s been rare for us.

 Again, we mulch our rows to both conserve moisture and reduce weed pressure on our plants, we also prefer to drip water them as well.
 TMV = Tobacco Mosaic Virus.
 It can severely inhibit your plants from producing fruits.
 It’s spread by people who smoke, especially those who roll their own.
 It also can devastate tomato, potato, tomatillo and eggplant crops.
 We recommend that anyone who smokes and gardens, wear latex or vinyl gloves at all times when handling those plant types.
 TMV has NO treatment or cure.